 THE SECOND MAPPING RESULTS

-So the Aided Audiogram complete and the low tones are missing.
-Audi said we need more practice and map.
-In between, there was an inauguration function in office and there was some DJ party.
+So the Aided Audiogram is complete and the low tones are missing.
+Audi said we need more practice and a map.
+In between, there was an inauguration function in the office and there was some DJ party.
 I was wondering why I was not able to hear the bass.
-So now it makes sense that it is because of the low tones are missing.
+So now it makes sense that it is because the low tones are missing.

 Now I am trying to isolate the sound in low tones to hear.

 I tried for an English audiobook but need visual clues.
-I have to work on it more after native language getting perfect.
+I have to work on it more after my native language gets perfect.
 Time is going on with therapy and waiting patiently for the magic to happen soon.

 [Note: Still I did not try a conversation over the phone.
-I have talked to security for the cab calls in speakerphones but getting nervous and I cannot understand the conversation.
+I have talked to security about the cab calls on speakerphones but getting nervous and I cannot understand the conversation.
 I get here and there. 🙂 ]

-The conversation is going good right now.
+The conversation is going well right now.
 Group things are getting better.
-I attended a standup comedy show in between was able to understand when there is no audience noise.
+I attended a standup comedy show in between and was able to understand when there is no audience noise.

 So there it is.
-It is a long time I updated here.
+It is a long time since I updated here.
 It is being a year after Implant.
-Current progress is like I can make phone calls with the loudspeaker in native language with strangers.
-Pretty good in meeting and watching tutorials videos in various training sites.
+My current progress is that I can make phone calls with the loudspeaker in my native language with strangers.
+Pretty good in meeting and watching tutorial videos on various training sites.
 I started watching movies and songs.
 Most go the time I get it.
 Some time has to repeat.
-Due to corona lockdown therapy is closed and I relay on audiobooks movies and tutorials.
+Due to corona lockdown therapy is closed and I rely on audiobooks movies and tutorials.
 Started hearing some new sounds like clock tick and water drops and birds sounds.
 Small small sounds are being identified.
 It is pretty good at the moment.
 Don’t think that I am perfect like a normal person hears.
-There is a lot of scope of improvement.
-In between I get the device mapped a couple of times and at the point, it feels so good.
+There is a lot of scope for improvement.
+In between I get the device mapped a couple of times and at that point, it feels so good.